expertisesolutions/expertisesolutions.github.io/_posts/2021-07-06-From-One-Camera-To-Another.markdown

 # Finding real-world ship position

 Now, using the same principles, we can find the homography matrix between an arbitrary plane: here, the water plane, and its coordinates will match their physical coordinate relative to the camera:

-Describe the water plane with at least 4 points Project those points to the main camera
+  - describe the water plane with at least 4 points;
+  - project those points to the main camera;
-Find homography between the water plane points and the projected ones apply
+  - find homography between the water plane points and the projected ones.

 ```python
 pts_water_plane = np.float32([